-South Loop Piano Lessons, a division of Champaign School of Music, helps students of all ages and levels learn to play the music they love and enjoy doing it with the aid of a friendly, professional teacher/coach who creates a plan to meet each student's personal goals.
+South Loop Piano Lessons, a division of Champaign School of Music, helps students of all ages and levels learn to play the music they love!

-South Loop Piano Lessons offers lessons at two convenient locations and in the comfort of your own home via Skype:
+We are conveniently located in the heart of the South Loop at 1815 S Michigan Ave and in the comfort of your own home via Zoom.